Chris Hillman

 Tangerine Automation Interface

-by Tangerine Automation Interface | reviewed by Brad Allen Williams
+BY Tangerine Automation Interface | reviewed by Brad Allen Williams

 Veteran engineers occasionally wax nostalgic about mixing as a "community" act.
 Until the DAW's rise to prominence, it wasn't unusual to have half a dozen people engaged in a game of Twister above a big console, each carrying out a series of prescribed moves as tape rolled.
 But while these...